 12. ”Can you outline the details of extension and late payments in case of crisis and lending company defaults?
 The interest would accumulate, but wouldn’t represent the expected amount of returns.
 How do you see the process here?”

-Extensions and late payments will work in a similar manner as it is now – they will be an embedded feature in Notes and described in the Prospectuses.
-The interest will accumulate and will be shown to the investor.
-If the investor is willing to sell on the Secondary Market, the discount will reflect the accumulated interest.
+Extensions and late payments will work in a similar manner as they do now – they will be an embedded feature in Notes and described in the Prospectuses.

 There are different ways how bonds can be amortized.
 In the case of Notes, it depends on the underlying loan amortization type.
-As Notes will reflect the cash flow of the underlying loan, the payments for Notes will be contingent on the payments from the underlying loan and will depend on its schedule.
+As Notes will reflect the cash flow of the underlying loans, the payments for Notes will be contingent on the payments from the underlying loans and will depend on their schedule.

 Each prospectus will be updated once a year, according to the requirements of the EU and Prospectus Regulation.
 However, if there are substantial changes, a supplement for the prospectus will be created and made available to investors.

-There won’t be a prospectus for each loan.
-One prospectus will cover a specific lending company’s loans in a specific country.
+There won’t be a prospectus for each loan or for each Set of Notes.
+One prospectus will cover Notes for a specific lending company in a specific country and will be valid for one year.
 For example, Mogo Moldova will have one prospectus, Mogo Latvia will have a different prospectus.
-We urge investors to become acquainted with the lending companies that are included in their strategies.
+There will be a specific document for each Set of Notes, which is called Final terms.
+The Final terms will cover only specific information about each Set of Notes that is not known at the moment of the creation of the prospectus (e.g. the interest rate and term of the Set of Notes).
+We urge investors to learn more about the lending companies that are included in their strategies.
 Today, investors should review the relevant assignment agreements before activating a strategy.
 In the future, they should review the relevant prospectuses instead.
 So while the format may be different once we become licensed, the recommended steps for investors are not changing.

 16. “For me the biggest question is: how is the interest handled in case of the Secondary Market transactions, especially say when the loan is more than 30 days late: